-Listening Prayer & Journaling (5-10 minutes)
+LISTENING PRAYER & JOURNALING (5-10 min)

 Make sure everyone has paper and crayons (or other materials) so that they can write or draw what God is saying to them.
 You may choose to play instrumental music in the background; if you do, make sure it does not have a familiar melody or lyrics - these can be a distraction.